tensorwerk/hangar-py/docs/faq.rst

       - added some data
       - without committing, retrieved the same data again via the user facing API
       - overwrote some slice of the return array with new data and did some processing
-      - asked hangar for that same array key again, and instead of returning the contents got a fatal RuntimeError raised by Hangar with the code/message indicating "'DATA CORRUPTION ERROR: Checksum {cksum} != recorded for {hashVal}"
+      - asked Hangar for that same array key again, and instead of returning the contents got a fatal RuntimeError raised by Hangar with the code/message indicating "'DATA CORRUPTION ERROR: Checksum {cksum} != recorded for {hashVal}"